rafaeltmiranda/whiledbits-game-drum-pad/README.md

 # WhiledBits
 This was developed as the first group project at Academia de Codigo's Bootcamp#29, at the end of the 5th week.

 We've made an application that allows everyone to produce music with some sounds and samples.
-All the sounds were made by us, with 8-bit effect.
+All the sounds were made by us, with 8-bit effects.

 ## Deployment
 We've provided the build.xml file so you can build the .Jar with "ant" on terminal.